opencv/opencv/modules/core/doc/basic_structures.rst

 .. cpp:function:: Mat& operator = (const Scalar& s)

-    Matrix assignment operators
+    Provides matrix assignment operators.

     :param m: The assigned, right-hand-side matrix.
 Matrix assignment is O(1) operation, that is, no data is copied.
 Instead, the data is shared and the reference counter, if any, is incremented.
-Before assigning new data, the old data is dereferenced via  :ref:`Mat::release` .
+Before assigning new data, the old data is de-referenced via  :ref:`Mat::release` .

     :param expr: The assigned matrix expression object.
 As opposite to the first form of assignment operation, the second form can reuse already allocated matrix if it has the right size and type to fit the matrix expression result.
 It is automatically handled by the real function that the matrix expressions is expanded to.
-For example,  ``C=A+B``  is expanded to  ``add(A, B, C)`` , and  :func:`add`  will take care of automatic  ``C``  reallocation.
+For example,  ``C=A+B``  is expanded to  ``add(A, B, C)`` , and  :func:`add`  takes care of automatic  ``C``  reallocation.

-    :param s: The scalar, assigned to each matrix element.
+    :param s: The scalar assigned to each matrix element.
 The matrix size or type is not changed.

-These are the available assignment operators, and they all are very different, so, please, look at the operator parameters description.
+These are available assignment operators.
+Since they all are very different, make sure to read the operator parameters description.

 .. index:: Mat::operator MatExpr